seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 ![Update 10 / Scan 10](/img/2024/sqlite_n_update_10_n_scan_10_retries.svg)

 - These tests perform updates over those ~80k pages so the probability of collision is low.
-If you reduce the number of rows in the table or change your sampling to something that is skewed like most recent records then the chance of collions goes up.
+If you reduce the number of rows in the table or change your sampling to something that is skewed like most recent records then the chance of collisions goes up.
 See [this article](https://sqlite.org/src/doc/begin-concurrent/doc/begin_concurrent.md) for programming notes which advises explicitly against using integer `ROWID` tables to try to reduce data locality issues.
 - Each row should be a maximum of 336 bytes made up of 8 bytes (`INTEGER` is variable-length encoded) + 200 bytes (`BLOB` raw encoding) + 128 bytes (`TEXT` is `UTF-8` encoded).
 This means that one `4096` byte page will have a maximum of `12` rows (before overhead).
 Based on this we expect ~80k pages are used to store the 1 million rows.
 - Interestingly, if the number of rows seeded is reduced to `1000` then the time to persist the data is so fast that collisions actually reduce despite the higher probability of a conflict.